Long Arrow Right External Link angle-right Search Send Times Loader chevron-down thumb-up thumb-down Spinner angle-left

 Login as an administrator and accept the permissions requested.

-If done correctly, the Admin Consent will now state ‘Granted’ and the Configuration tab will become visible.
+If done correctly, the Admin Consent will now state ‘Granted’.
+You will now have the ability to edit the 'Group Configuration' section.

 Once you have your Azure groups added, click ‘Save’.

-A bar will pop-up to confirm you have successfully saved the Azure integration and you will see the Azure Integration listed on your Integrations page.
+A notification will pop up to confirm you have successfully saved the Azure integration and you will see the Azure Integration listed on your Integrations page.

 How to Apply the Azure Integration to Your Policies

 Add a new application policy or edit an existing policy.
-In the popup window, scroll down to the section asking ‘Which users and groups should this policy apply to?’, choose ‘Let me select users and groups’, select the Azure group(s) this policy should apply to from the drop down menu, and click ‘Add’.
+In the popup window, scroll down to the 'Applies To’ section and select the Azure group(s) this policy should apply to from the drop-down menu, and click ‘+’.

 Please note: It is recommended to select the group name from the drop-down menu to avoid any type-os.
 The Azure group name must match exactly.